top of page

 Counseling

 Katie Reese is the Director of Counseling and Support Groups at the Magic City Wellness Center (MCWC) and Birmingham AIDS Outreach (BAO).
 An avid reader and writer, she earned a bachelor's degree in English at UAB.
 After working in communications/marketing positions at the St. Clair County Emergency Management Agency, the Birmingham Zoo, and Red Mountain Theatre Company, Katie decided to pursue a master's degree in Counseling (Couples and Family Therapy) at the University of Montevallo, where she served as the Publisher of the Chi Chapter of the Chi Sigma Iota Honor Society.
-After completing graduate internships with the University of Montevallo's Counseling Services and MCWC and earning her master's degree in May 2016, Katie was thrilled to officially join the MCWC team as the Director of Counseling and Support Groups.
-She is currently an Associate Licensed Counselor (ALC) practicing under the supervision of Charlotte Daughhetee, Ph.D, LPC, LMFT, NCC.
+After completing graduate internships with the University of Montevallo's Counseling Services and MCWC and earning her master's degree in May 2017, Katie was thrilled to officially join the MCWC team as the Director of Counseling and Support Groups.
 Katie is a member of the American Counseling Association (ACA), the Alabama Counseling Association (ALCA), and the Association for Lesbian, Gay, Bisexual, and Transgender Issues in Counseling of Alabama (ALGBTICAL).

 Katie provides individual, couples, and family counseling and facilitates support groups at MCWC and BAO.
 Her goal is to provide a safe, affirming environment in which individuals have the freedom to explore their thoughts, feelings, and experiences as they work to become their healthiest and most authentic selves.
 Katie works within an eclectic, humanistic, solution-focused, family systems framework to effectively meet the individual needs of her clients.